ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 ## [From _The Cambria freeman._](https://chroniclingamerica.loc.gov/lccn/sn83032041/1867-10-24/ed-1/seq-4)

 #### 1867-10-24 &middot; Ebensburg, Pa.

 <table style="width: 100%;"><tr><td style="width: 50%">

- Salt.
-In many oa­
-s of &#x27;disordered stomach, a tcnspoonful
-,,1&#x27;palt is cert.-iu cure.
-In the violent
-i.i&#x27;wrnal aching, termed cholu-, ndd a fea­
-.vjonfut of salt to a pint of culd water-.IriHk
-it, nnJ go to bed ; it is one of the

-spoedietl remedies known.
-I he fame j
 will revive a pcrcrf n who pectus aiinoti
 dead from receiving a very heavy fall, &amp;c.
 In an apoplectic&quot; lit, no time should be